Campervan hire in Europe

 When are you planning your road trip?

 The million-dollar question!
-High season in the Northern Hemisphere is a great time for travelling.
-The weather is usually fantastic, everything is open…..and there’s also plenty of people hiring cars and campervans and driving them on the roads.
+The high season in the Northern Hemisphere is a great time for travelling.
+The weather is usually fantastic, everything is open, and there’s also plenty of people hiring cars, motorhomes and campervans.

 In reverse, the low season has wilder weather, many attractions are closed, and there might be snow and ice on the roads bringing another set of issues.